-It has orgjagabeen already stated that the bodies of the deities of the Puri temple have been fabricated out of the logs of wood of the margosa tree.
+It has been already stated that the bodies of the deities of the Puri temple have been fabricated out of the logs of wood of the margosa tree.
 An wooden object is liable to decay after a certain period and needs replacement.
 So the images of Jagannatha require a change over to new bodies.
 In such years as have two months of Asadha, this new body change-over ceremony called the Nava Kalevara takes place. when the old images are replaced by new ones.
 Normally, this should take place once in 12 years, but actually the shortest period is 8 years and the longest is 19 years.

 Even a brief account of the Nava Kalevara rituals and procedures would be a small book.
 The various steps taken by the temple authorities to celebrate the festival in the traditional manner are very extensive and hence the. main points to be remembered are described below.